johnnolan/wild-magic-surge-5e/README.md

 - Auto roll Custom Roll Table for effect
 - `Tides of Chaos` auto recharge
 - Custom dice roll check for surge (default is `1d20` and a roll of `1`)
+- Ability to set your own roll evaluation dependent on the spell level used

 ## Options